vivaria/edisonrul.ing/docs/source/cards/m/miracle-flipper.md

 ### Card Rulings

-●If Miracle Flipper is destroyed by a Spell or Trap Card while face-down, its effect to destroy 1 monster activates.
+*   If Miracle Flipper is destroyed by a Spell or Trap Card while face-down, its effect to destroy 1 monster activates.
 This effect targets the monster to be destroyed.
-●If you have a Miracle Flipper face-up on your side of the field, you can't Special Summon another copy of Miracle Flipper with Monster Reborn or The Shallow Grave.
+*   If you have a Miracle Flipper face-up on your side of the field, you can't Special Summon another copy of Miracle Flipper with Monster Reborn or The Shallow Grave.
-●If Miracle Flipper is removed from play when it is destroyed in battle, its effect will still activate and it will be Special Summoned onto the opponent's side of the field.
+*   If Miracle Flipper is removed from play when it is destroyed in battle, its effect will still activate and it will be Special Summoned onto the opponent's side of the field.